 If you're in Fredericton and have some time during the day (9am–4pm) over the next 2–3 weeks, we'd love to have you join us and contribute to building the trail.
 If interested, please drop me a line — we have tools for up to 8 people at any time.

-It's a beautiful spot in which to work, and who never know what you might find...
+It's a beautiful spot in which to work, and you never know what you might find...